 |Dr Peter Short (m)|

-MB BS, DCH, DRCOG, MRCGP Dr Short trained at University College Hospital in London.
+MB BS, DCH, DRCOG, MRCGP Dr. Short trained at University College Hospital in London.
 He qualified in 1984.
 After completing his postgraduate training at The Royal Cornwall Hospitals, he joined the practice in 1991.
-He provides the full range of General Medical Services and has special interest in Diabetes and Respiratory diseases.
-He is the Medical Officer for Truro School.
-He is the practice Prescribing lead and is a GP Appraiser for the Primary Care Trust.
+He provides the full range of General Medical Services and has a special interest in Diabetes and Respiratory diseases.
+He is the Practice Prescribing lead and is a member of the Kernow CCG Prescribing Committee.

 |Dr Andrew J May (m)|

 First registered in 1990.
 He is registered for obstetric care, family planning and minor surgery.
 His special interests include dermatology and cardiology.

 |Dr Catherine Newton (f)|